abstroe/quant-methods-social-sciences/docs/week_01_lecture_notes.md

 ### R in Jupyter

-You can also run R inside Jupyter notebooks using the IRKernel.
+You can run R inside Jupyter notebooks using the IRKernel.

 ---